February 27th: Celebrate Black History Month with Tea Pad in Cambridge, Maryland!

 Tea Pad is a networking group for the cannabis industry and cannabis industry curious.
 Its mission is to break down barriers to entry into the cannabis industry and to empower participation - no matter race or gender - via education.

-Proceeds of all Tea Pad events fund the Tea Pad Scholarship for Minority Entrepreneurship.
+Proceeds of Tea Pads fund the Tea Pad Scholarship for Minority Entrepreneurship.
 Scholarship funds will be distributed twice a year to student providing opportunity to learn skills necessary to become a leader, an innovator and an entrepreneur.
-The first scholarship will be awarded to a student enrolled at Morgan State University School of Business.

 The "tea pad" is part of a very rich history of cannabis (marijuana) in the African-American community in New York City and the jazz scene of the 1920's and 30's .
 It was a dynamic time in American history.

 Women of all color got the right to vote in 1920.